Joseph Biden was born in 1942 and served as the 47th Vice President of the United States.

 As a member of the U.S. Senate and later as Vice President, Biden supported continued security assistance to Israel.
 During his career, he has referred to U.S. assistance to Israel as “the best investment we make” and argued that “the U.S. commitment to Israel’s security and survival is fundamental to its strategy to the Middle East.”

 Former Vice President Biden is a strong supporter of the two-state solution to the Israeli-Palestinian conflict and has argued that “the only way to guarantee Israel’s future and security of its identity as a Jewish and democratic state is with a two-state solution.”
+As concerns the right of return for Palestinians, he believes that it “is a final status issue that must be agreed to by both parties.”

 In 2016, commenting on the two-state solution and the settlements issue, then-Vice President Biden stated that “the steady and systematic expansion of settlements, the legalization of outposts, land seizures – they are moving us and, more importantly, they are moving Israel in the wrong direction” and that “they are moving toward a one state reality, and that reality is dangerous.”